KittenPixel-cell/Portfolio/README.md

 <h2>Simple core game.</h2>

-This is the first game I made which fully works and is having a remake done.
-Please don't mind the icon of the game I know its bad.
-Icon text is also off.
+This is the first game I made that works and is having a remake done.
+Please don't mind the icon of the game I know it's bad.
+The icon text is also off.
 ------------------------------------------------------

 <img src="https://raw.githubusercontent.com/KittenPixel-cell/Portfolio/main/Screenshot%202023-08-14%20195748.png">